JakeSteam/Wordpress/_posts/2020-07-31-a-few-experiments-with-android-drawable-gradients.md

 published: true
 post_date: 2020-07-31 15:20:20
 ---
 After recently struggling to make a small modification to a simple translucent overlay, I decided to experiment with gradients in Android drawables.
-After a few hours, I at least understand the basics now!
+After a few hours, I discovered a few new possibilities!
 Drawable gradients seem to be rarely used despite their simple syntax, with people preferring to use SVGs or static images.

 I've included a few example outputs in this post, hopefully these help those struggling to create a gradient.
 I also recommend taking a look at <a href="https://angrytools.com/gradient/" target="_blank" rel="noopener noreferrer">AngryTools' gradient generator</a> (Android tab), to easily generate the XML for simpler gradients automatically.